UnseenAcademical/HexPrint/README.md

 If a specific instance of a rule or effect contradicts a general rule, that instance takes priority.
 (For example, if an ability tells you to roll a d20, do so even though the rule above says that all dice are d6s.)

+Unless stated otherwise, multiple different effects of the same type are cumulative.
+If a model is given -1 TAR by one effect and -1 TAR by another effect (or another instance of the same effect) the model now has -2 TAR.

 If you’re told to determine a single <thing> (such as “the closest <thing>”) and there are multiple <things> that qualify, determine randomly from among them unless the ability says you can choose.

 If an ability or effect says “a” or “an” <thing> then this ability or effect only impacts a single <thing>.